 Whether it is proven to be safe or not, consumers should have a right to know whether their food has been irradiated.
 This enables you to tread with caution if you wish to.
 There are a few things you can do in New Zealand to avoid irradiated food.

 - Purchase certified organic food.
+Are organic foods irradiated?
+No they are not.
 Organic standards do not allow food irradiation

 - Buy local produce because New Zealand does not have any irradiation plants.